Parkland students: This is why we're going to Florida's capital

 Kai Koerber, 16

 "We think that we're going to be able to start a conversation.
 People need to get talking about this.
 This is not an issue that needs to recur.
 It needs to stop with us.
-It's unfortunate that it even had to happen to us in the first place, and it's our mission ... to affect change and put a stop to this.
+It's unfortunate that it even had to happen to us in the first place, and it's our mission ... to effect change and put a stop to this.
 Our movement is called the 'Never Again' movement for good reason: Never again will this happen to anyone," Koerber said.

 "We're all here because we need to strive for change, and the legislation needs to change because we've fallen victim to lazy legislation for far too long," he added.